 Saint Martin's University has direct transfer agreements with 27 community colleges within the state of Washington.
-Students who receive their associate of arts or associate of arts and sciences degree from these community colleges will transfer to Saint Martin's with approximately 60-64 semester credits and all General Education requirements fulfilled with the exception of a class in philosophy, which can be taken at the community college level, and a class in religious studies, which must be taken at Saint Martin's University.
+Students who receive their associate of arts or associate of arts and sciences degree from these community colleges will transfer to Saint Martin's with approximately 60-64 semester credits and all General Education requirements fulfilled with the exception of two classes, COR340W Ethics and COR110 Religious Studies, which must be taken at Saint Martin’s University.

 A maximum of 90 semester hours (135 quarter hours) will be accepted toward fulfillment of requirements for a baccalaureate degree.
 Transfer credits from a two-year accredited college may not exceed 60 semester hours (90 quarter hours).
 No more than 30 semester hours (45 quarter hours) earned by extension, online or correspondence will be accepted.
 Of these, no more than six semester hours (nine quarter hours) may be taken by correspondence.
 Credits earned more than nine years ago will be reviewed to determine transferability.